Employer of Record

 Essential Documents for Issuance

-When applying for an E visa, you must provide:
+When applying for an E visa, you may need to provide:

 • An appointment letter from the employer in Bangladesh.

-• A recommendation from the Bangladesh Investment Development Authority (BIDA) or the Bangladesh Export Processing Zones Authority (BEPZA), along with approval from the concerned ministry.
+• A recommendation or approval from the Bangladesh Investment Development Authority (BIDA), Bangladesh Export Processing Zones Authority (BEPZA), or other relevant authority, together with any required ministry approval.

 Essential Documents for Extension

-If you need to extend your employment visa, you will need to submit:
+If you need to extend your employment visa, you will generally need to submit:

 • A recommendation from your appointing authority.